Enhancing lives through connection.

 Water Assistance Program

-The Thornton Water Assistance Program helps low-income individuals and families struggling to pay their water bill.
-Thornton Water customers and residents living in apartment complexes, manufactured home parks, condominiums and townhomes that receive water through the City of Thornton can apply for the program once per calendar year.
+The Thornton Water Assistance Program helps low-income individuals and families struggling to pay their water bills.
+Thornton Water customers and residents living in apartment complexes, manufactured home parks, houses, condominiums, and townhomes that receive water through the City of Thornton can apply for the program once per calendar year.
 Those who meet the program qualifications will receive a credit on their water account.

 For more information, please click

-This City program helps low-income homeowners in Thornton with minor home repairs, including accessibility modifications, plumbing repairs or electrical repairs.
-For more information, click here or contact Community Connections at 720-977-5800 or Connections@thorntonco.gov.
+This City program helps low-income homeowners in Thornton with minor home repairs up to $10,000, including accessibility modifications, plumbing repairs, furnace repair/replacements, roofing, or electrical repairs.
+There is currently a 1-year waiting list for this program.
+For more information, click here or contact Community Connections at 720-977-5800 or firstname.lastname@example.org.